BenBax

 Studiospares S1000

-For less than £35, you can now own a good condenser mic with a near ruler-flat frequency response!
-Spend another £20 on an elastic suspension, and you have a really nice mic set-up.
+For less than £35 (in 2009), you can now own a good condenser mic with a near ruler-flat frequency response!
+Spend another £20 on an elastic suspension, and you have a really nice condenser mic set-up.
 It has a larger pick-up area than the AT2020, so you may need more acoustic treatment in your room.
-But for the price, it's pretty faultless.
+But for that price, it's pretty faultless.
 I find it has a very rich, warm sound to it without capturing too much of the old 'moist mouth' noises that condensers can sometimes over-do.
-DO NOT buy Studiospares' windsheild for this mic.
-It is a mere 7mm thick and costs £14.38 - YOU WILL BE DISAPPOINTED, trust me.
-I was, and I sent it back.
+I was disappointed by Studiospares' windshield for this mic I bought at the time.
+It was a mere 7mm thick and cost £14.38 - and I sent it back.
+Instead, I bought a Rode WS2 windshield which also fits my AT2020 which is a proper rough much thicker rescinded foam windshield and only cost about £19.

 You can buy this as a kit in a flightcase, and also another version, the S1100 (with a flat grille top) which has two switches - a bass roll-off and an omni switch (effectively converting the mic into an omnidirectional one).